centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-a-central-server/using-packages.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Centreon provides RPM packages for its products through the Centreon Open Source version available free of charge in our repository.
+Centreon provides RPM and DEB packages for its products through the Centreon Open Source version available free of charge in our repository.

 These packages can be installed on Alma/RHEL/Oracle Linux 8 and 9 and on Debian 11.